The National Minimum Wage

 • Au pairs and nannies.

-Employers will not be able to avoid paying less than the minimum wage by making current employees become self-employed.
-There are strict tests under employment law regarding who is judged self-employed and who counted as an employee.
+Employers will not be able to avoid paying less than the minimum wage by making current employees self-employed.
+There are strict tests under employment law regarding who is judged self-employed and who is counted as an employee.

 Enforcement of the Regulations

-The Regulations are enforced by the Inland Revenue and the Contributions Agency.
+The Regulations are enforced by HMRC.

 There is also a criminal fine for the following situations: